Apeiros-46B/qalc.nvim/README.md

 ## Planned Changes

-The following is a list of things I will most likely change/implement in the near future (when I have enough free time).
-Items are ordered by priority.
+The following is a list of things I will most likely change/implement in the future (when I have enough free time).
+Items are ordered by priority, descending.

-- (fix) Preventing commands that output nothing or more than 1 line from breaking subsequent results display
+- (feat) Re-implementing the functionality of the `qalc` CLI commands such as "set" and "delete"
-- (perf) Keeping the `qalc` process alive instead of calling it on every buffer update
+- (perf) Make recalculation async instead of blocking the main thread
 - (perf) Only recalculating what is necessary instead of recalculating the whole buffer on every update
-- (feat) Adding custom syntax highlighting (long-term)
+- (feat) Adding fancy visual effect (optional) when values are recalculated
-- (feat) Adding [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) integration for completion of variables, functions, and units (long-term)
+- (feat) Adding [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) integration for completion of variables, functions, and units